bbcCorp/microSERVICES/README.md

 ## Introduction
 This application explores a simple service based architecture involving an extremely simple Customer Entity.

-The idea is to have simple decoupled systems that is event driven.
+We have a simple web application that is used to manage Customers.
+The application does not convern itself with the business of storing and retrieving entities, or enforcing any other functionalities like notification or data replication.
+Instead it relies on simple WebAPIs.

 Customer API exposes simple CRUD APIs.
 APIs commiy changes to a data repository which is responsible for generating a stream of events.
 In this app, we will be working with two types of events - one for CRUD and other for notification.

 The CRUD events are designed to be self contained and can be used to propagate application state.
 Both before and after change information is contained in the same event message.
 We can use this for data replication.

 The Email event contains all information required to send out email as well as retry counter and failure logs.

+There will be one or more services that will pick up the events and trigger the required actions.

+The idea is to have simple decoupled systems that is event driven.
+Each component is individually scalable.

 Note:
 1. With this kind of design, the notification and data replication services are not closely coupled with online/CRUD operations.